Litrus/Jason_Case_Study/README.md

 <br/><br/>
 ## Analysis
+The analysis was carried out in a combination of SQL, Google Sheets and Tableau.
+I used SQL to merge the dailyActivity and sleepDay tables together in order to assess the data from both tables at once.
+I exported each cleaned set out of SQL and then imported them to both Tableau and Sheets.
+I used sheets to create summary pivot tables and to gather the averages of each column of data, which allowed me to extract vital key points and figures.
+These figures allowed me to determine popular trends among the data in the bullet points below.
+I also used Sheets to create numerous scatter plots, comparing many numerical variables to determine any trends.
+Tableau was used to visualise the differences between catagorical data, namely the Activity hours columns and the KM travelled columns.

 ### Key points
 - Daily Activity Summary
   - Of the 3 exercise intensities (Light, moderate and intense), Light activity is the most common, followed by Intense and then moderate.
 On a weekly basis, light activity had a total average of **25.04** hours a week, followed by Intense at **2.74** hours a week and moderate at **1.76** hours a week.